 The School Nurse’s Role in Mental Health

 School is often one of the first places where mental health issues in youth begin to be recognized.
 Parents can become conditioned to the actions and reactions of their child, failing to realize that a personality trait or quirk is a sign of something bigger.
-However, once these children reach school age, school nurses are often the first to assess students showing irregularities of behavior.
+However, once these children reach school age, school nurses are often the first to assess students showing irregular behavior.

 Identification and Referral